MicrosoftDocs/cpp-docs/docs/get-started/tutorial-console-cpp.md

 ## Create your app project

 Visual Studio uses *projects* to organize the code for an app, and *solutions* to organize your projects.
-A project contains all the options, configurations, and rules used to build your apps, and manages the relationship between all the project's files and any external files.
+A project contains all the options, configurations, and rules used to build your apps.
+It also manages the relationship between all the project's files and any external files.
 To create your app, first, you'll create a new project and solution.

 1. On the menubar in Visual Studio, choose **File** > **New** > **Project**.
 The **New Project** window opens.